VoltaireYoung/SecureFlash/README.md

 Extract keys from key store in bios rom image.

 ## Buid
-Step 1. cd into "json-c" folder and execute "make" Step 2. cd into "Common" folder and execute "make" Step 3. cd into "GetKey" folder and execute "make"
+Step 1. cd into "json-c" folder and execute "make" <br>
+Step 2. cd into "Common" folder and execute "make" <br>
+Step 3. cd into "GetKey" folder and execute "make" <br>

 ## How to use
 After the module being builded, cd into "bin" folder and construct the command below: